kyberdrb/Android_tutorials/Text_to_Speech_(TTS)_for_Android/Text_to_Speech_(TTS)_for_Android.md

 # Disable TTS:
 - Open "Chrome Reader"
 - Click on "Device Mode" red rectangle
-- After a while you will a toast will appear that TTS is disabled
+- After a while the Chrome Reader TTS will be disabled